Have you noticed black mould, marks and spots on ceilings, walls or near to the windows in your home?

 - Roof leaks, pipe leaks or faulty extractor fans not removing the moisture.

-- Homes with newborn babies often experience mould/condensation in the winter – windows are kept shut, the heating on high, items sterilized with hot water which produces moisture etc. This all creates a perfect environment for mould.
+- Homes with newborn babies often experience mould/condensation in the winter – windows are kept shut, the heating on high, items sterilised with hot water which produces moisture etc. This all creates a perfect environment for mould.

 Now You Know The Cause – What Next?